Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 5) Are their prices competitive?
 Hearing aids should cost between £500 and £2000 each depending upon the technology level.
 The very best technology should cost around £1500 (£3000 for a pair) from each of the big 6 manufacturers with the odd specialist hearing aid costing about £2000.

 6) Do they list most manufacturer’s hearing aids?
-This can be done by looking on their price list on their website.
+This can be done by looking at the price list on their website.
 If you have been tested by a dispenser then ask to see his/her full price list.
 Look for the inclusion of most if not all of the big 6 manufacturers – Phonak, Resound, Oticon, Widex, Starkey and Siemens.
 You might be surprised to see they only list one or two.

-7) What is their money back guarantee?
+7) What is their money-back guarantee?
 It should be ideally 60 days and is should be a full refund.
 If not then go elsewhere.

 8) Don’t be afraid to challenge the hearing aid dispenser’s recommendation.
 Ask them why they chose that particular manufacturer and model.
 Ask them what level of technology they are recommending and why.